albsod/pinetime-hypnos/README.md

 $ west update
 ```

-Then complete the remaining steps.
+Then complete the remaining steps under section 3 and 4.

-### Building
+### Configure

-Optionally enable logging and/or bootloader support:
+Optionally enable bootloader support and/or RTT logging:
 ```
-$ export LOGGING="on"
 $ export BOOTLOADER="on"
+$ export RTT_LOG="on"
 ```

+### Build

 Build the firmware for either `pinetime` or `p8` (replace `<board>` below):
 ```